In this article, we will show you how to design and build a cool homepage for your business using Elementor's unique features.

 To get started, create a new page in your WordPress dashboard and click the button to Edit with Elementor.
 Then, change the page layout to Elementor Canvas to create a blank slate for your homepage without any of your theme’s elements.

-Then, you’re ready to start building.
+Then, you’re ready to start building your website.

 Create Your First Section: Hero